smart-on-fhir/infectious-symptoms-llm-study/README.md

 easier in the future, we define certain classes and methods that plug and play together to make for a flexible, Strategy-experimentation playground.
 In our example experiment – see `main.py` – you'll see how we use the following:

-- `LLAMA2Interface`: An interface for making LLAMA2 inferences given a prompt_format, an instruction,
-  some context over which the LLM should reason, and an optional system message (this is unused by LLAMA2's default prompt, but it is common in other prompts and potentially useful)

 - `Strategy`: The logic of a given prompting-strategy.
-Each strategy is made up a list of one or many different Steps.
+Each strategy is made of one or many different Steps.
 The result of a Strategy is always the output of the last Step in its sequence.
-  The input to a strategy is always the clinical content the LLM is reasoning over, but how Steps use this input may vary.
+  The input to a strategy in the context of our experiments is always the clinical content the LLM is reasoning over, but how Steps use this input may vary.

 - `Step`: The atomic unit of a Strategy.
 Steps are run by a Strategy, and each Step corresponds to a call to a ModelInterface.
 There are three different types of Steps, each presenting different text